Marigje Degrande

-Marigje Degrande (born 7 August 1992) is a Belgian chess player born in Bruges, Belgium.
-She earned the title of Woman FIDE Master by winning the Women's FIDE World Amateur Chess Championship in October, 2021 with a score of 7.5/9, coming shared first in the Open category U2000.
+Marigje Degrande (born 7 August 1992) is a Belgian chess player who holds the title of Woman FIDE Master (WFM).
+She was the FIDE Women's World Amateur Chess Champion in the U2000 category in 2021.
+She is the first Belgian chess player to win a world championship at any level.
+Degrande became a women's world champion as the top finisher among women in the open under-2000 rating section of the FIDE World Amateur Championship, which earned her the WFM title.
+She also earned a silver medal in that same event by finishing in shared first overall and runner-up on tiebreaks.

+Background

+Degrande was born in Bruges, Belgium.

-Chess competitions and tournaments
+Chess career

 Marigje Degrande has won the Women's Belgian Chess Championship for youngsters several times.

 She was the three time consecutive winner of the Belgian Chess Championship in the Women's category in the years 2006, 2007 and 2008.
 She came shared first in the Women's U14 category of the European Union Championship in Austria.
 She participated in several European and World Championships.
-She became Women's World Champion U2000 after scoring 7,5/9 in the FIDE World Amateur Chess Championship, coming shared first in the Open category.
-This earned her the WFM title.
+She became Women's World Champion U2000 by scoring 7½/9 in the open FIDE World Amateur Chess Championship to tie for first.
+This also earned her the WFM title.